-GDA 404 Final project -3 c/h This course aims for students to put into practice the knowledge acquired throughout their study programs to develop a significant project.
+This course aims for students to put into practice the knowledge acquired throughout their study programs to develop a significant project.
 In this course, students apply the skills and knowledge acquired in their previous courses to develop a product, it may also include the acquisition of new knowledge and skills.
 Students can work in teams or individually, and must present their project to an audience for evaluation.
-This course is the opportunity for students to put their skills into practice and demonstrate their knowledge in a realistic situation aspects of a production.
+This course is an opportunity for students to put their skills into practice and demonstrate their knowledge in realistic situations and aspects of a production.

 Techniques for developing an idea and creating a script are discussed, as well as for hiring and directing a crew, including actors, filmmakers, and sound and light technicians.
 Also included are lessons on managing a budget, planning a production schedule, and solving problems on set.